- All services are provided free of cost as part of the student’s tuition.

 For more information read "ADA Requirements - Service Animals" at: https://www.ada.gov/service_animals_2010.htm

-Rabies vaccinations are required.
+Current rabies vaccinations are required for service animals.
 See "Section II: Vaccinations" HERE

 Personal Counseling Referrals